sendstreak/sendstreak-php/README.md

 ## We accept contributions here

-If you're a PHP developer using Tinkermail and want to contribute to this SDK, we're more than happy to have your pull request here - and your name on the hall of fame forever!
+If you're a PHP developer using SendStreak and want to contribute to this SDK, we're more than happy to have your pull request here - and your name on the hall of fame forever!

+## Hall of fame

+13.07.2023 [Daniel Martin Bettenbuk](https://github.com/FractalXX) - Initial version of SendStreak PHP SDK